MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

      | Egress    |     tcp     |   IPv4    | 0.0.0.0/0 |    any     |         None          |
      | Ingress   |     tcp     |   IPv4    | 0.0.0.0/0 |  22 (SSH)  |         None          |

-   - To create a security group via the Openstack Dashboard, go the Compute/Access&Security then under "Security Groups" tab create a security group or modify the existing default security group.
+   - To create a security group via the Openstack Dashboard, go the Compute > Access&Security then under "Security Groups" tab create a security group or modify the existing default security group.
 Next, you need to click on "MANAGE RULES" and add the rules in the table above.
      - The first rule can be simply added by selecting "All TCP" under "Rule" and "Egress" under "Direction".
      - The second rule can be added by selecting "SSH" under "Rules".
    - No aditional security group rules is required.
 The security group creation for the Kubernetes cluster will be handled later by Terraform.